Camden County DWI Guide

 What Makes Camden County Different

-- Checkpoint Locations: Be aware of potential DUI checkpoints at intersections near South Mills and the approaches to the Pasquotank River bridges.
+- Checkpoint Locations: The NCSHP often sets up DUI checkpoints at key "choke points" in the county, such as intersections near South Mills or the approaches to the Pasquotank River bridges.